 How to get an old iPhone ready for sale

-Save your data.
 Be sure to get all the data out of your old iPhone.
 A backup to iCloud or iTunes is the most convenient way to sync all the data to your new iPhone.
-But because an iPhone backup is pretty self-contained, I also like to separately make sure my photos are synced to Google Photos or Dropbox, and I also use an app for my Mac called iMazing that also lets me back up text messages, including all the photos and videos people have texted me that I never saved to my Camera Roll.
+But because an iPhone backup is pretty self-contained, you may also want to separately make sure your photos are synced to Google Photos, iCloud Photos, or another cloud storage solution.

-- An entry for your watch should appear underneath the search field near the top of the app.
-Tap the entry.
+An entry for your watch should appear near the top of the app.
+Tap it.

-iCloud and iTunes.
-Sign out of your iCloud and iTunes accounts too.
-That’s at the top of the Settings app: Just tap your name, then scroll to the bottom of the next screen and tap Sign Out.
-If you’re switching from an iPhone to an Android phone for some bizarre reason, you also need to degregister your phone number from iMessage, by going to Settings > Messages and turning off the switch labeled iMessage.
+Head to the top of the Settings app: Just tap your name, then scroll to the bottom of the next screen and tap Sign Out.
+If you’re switching from an iPhone to an Android phone for some bizarre reason, you also need to de-register your phone number from iMessage, by going to Settings > Messages and turning off the switch labeled iMessage.

-How to sell your iPhone through a third-party buyback site
+Sell your iPhone online to a buyback site

 The offer is good for 30 days, and Gazelle will make you a new offer if the item is in worse condition than you described.
 If you decide not to take the new offer, they’ll send your gadget back, but you pay for the return shipping.
 Gazelle even has “ecoATM” locations nationwide where you can drop your device off for an instant payment.